empathyco/empathy-self-managed-components/README.md

 # Empathy Self-managed Components
 Welcome to the Empathy Platform Self-managed Components (SmC) repository!

-SmC is a set of the Empathy Platform essential search capabilities, features, and tools to get developers started with search and discovery experiences.
+SmC is a set of the Empathy Platform's essential capabilities, features, and tools to get developers started with search and discovery experiences.

 ## How to deploy